awesome-workshop/cap-cms/_episodes/02-creating-new-CAP-entry.md

 # Entering in the CAP portal

+The CAP portal can be accessed [here](https://analysispreservation.cern.ch/) with your CERN account.

+#Overall overview

 After the introduction showing the general aspects of the CAP portal, it's now time to create a new CAP entry so that we can really see how the whole workflow works.

-The CAP portal can be accessed [here](https://analysispreservation.cern.ch/) with your CERN account.
-When entering you will have available all the information on your preserved analysis (that right now should be 0) and the collaboration preserved analysis.
+ When entering you will have available all the information on your preserved analyses (that right now should be 0) and all the analyses preserved by people in your collaboration.
+Also, a summary of the main tags is included in the QUICK SEARCH word map.
+If you click on one of this words, like for instance EXO, you will see the list with all the CAP entries in the EXOTICA group that have already been preserved.

+You will also see a place holder to include your WORKFLOWS.
+Once you have your code preserved and some associated workflow, you will be able to launch it directly from CAP.

+#Start preserving

+When inside the CAP portal you can go directly to `CREATE`